Shriram-s-DevOps-Notes/Ansible/Documents/Playbook_theory.md

 username: "admin"
 ```
 2. **Number variables**
-* Number variablesin Ansible can hold integer or floating-point values.
+* Number variables in Ansible can hold integer or floating-point values.

 * They can be used in mathematical operations.
 ```